 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-American households most often have a car, and regularly they have two or three.
-But households in the Crete City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Crete City Center neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 40.1% of the households here have four, five, or more cars.
-That is more cars per household than in 98.2% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 36.5% of the households here have four, five, or more cars.
+That is more cars per household than in 96.9% of the neighborhoods in the nation.

-Did you know that the Crete City Center neighborhood has more Czechoslovakian and Swiss ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Crete City Center neighborhood has more Czechoslovakian and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 0.7% of this neighborhood's residents have Czechoslovakian ancestry and 1.5% have Swiss ancestry.
+In fact, 0.7% of this neighborhood's residents have Czechoslovakian ancestry and 0.3% have Yugoslav ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the City Center neighborhood in Crete are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 75.3% of U.S. neighborhoods.
-With 20.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 68.7% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 67.1% of U.S. neighborhoods.
+In addition, 7.4% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 56.4% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Crete City Center neighborhood, 50.9% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 21.5% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (14.5%), and 13.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Crete City Center neighborhood, 45.3% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 23.6% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (17.1%), and 12.0% in government jobs, whether they are in local, state, or federal positions.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the City Center neighborhood in Crete, NE, residents most commonly identify their ethnicity or ancestry as Mexican (30.7%).
-There are also a number of people of German ancestry (21.2%), and residents who report English roots (9.4%), and some of the residents are also of Irish ancestry (5.9%), along with some Norwegian ancestry residents (2.3%), among others.
-In addition, 23.0% of the residents of this neighborhood were born in another country.
+In the City Center neighborhood in Crete, NE, residents most commonly identify their ethnicity or ancestry as Mexican (43.5%).
+There are also a number of people of German ancestry (17.0%), and residents who report English roots (5.7%), and some of the residents are also of Asian ancestry (4.9%), along with some Irish ancestry residents (3.4%), among others.
+In addition, 26.9% of the residents of this neighborhood were born in another country.